shraga89/PoWareMatch/README.md

 The paper is under submission.

 ## The Team
-*ADnEV* was developed at the Technion - Israel Institute of Technology by [Roee Shraga](https://sites.google.com/view/roee-shraga/) under the supervision of [Prof. Avigdor Gal](https://agp.iem.technion.ac.il/avigal/)
+*PoWareMatch* was developed at the Technion - Israel Institute of Technology by [Roee Shraga](https://sites.google.com/view/roee-shraga/) under the supervision of [Prof. Avigdor Gal](https://agp.iem.technion.ac.il/avigal/)